ayushpal1849/ocr-nlp-pipeline/README.md

 By leveraging **FastAPI** for asynchronous processing, **YOLOv8** for intelligent region detection, and **Tesseract OCR** for text extraction, this pipeline eliminates manual data entry and reduces processing time by **~40%**.
 The system is containerized using **Docker** for easy deployment.

+## 🏗️ System Architecture
+This diagram illustrates the data flow from the user upload to the final JSON response.

 ```mermaid
 graph LR
     A[User / Frontend] -->|Upload Image| B(FastAPI Server)